lmatter/button/README.md

 button
 ======

-Go language support of Dream Cheeky's Big Read Button (http://dreamcheeky.com/big-red-button).
-This is worse than Alpha :-)
+Go (golang) language support of Dream Cheeky's Big Read Button (http://dreamcheeky.com/big-red-button).
+This is not even Alpha :-)

 You need a udev rule to access this device.
 Add this file:
 ```